prestevez/prestevez.github.io/content/en/publication/estevez-soto-2022-pjx/index.md

 # Summary.
 An optional shortened abstract.
 summary: "This peer-reviewed study evaluated the impact of a hot spot policing programme carried out in four Argentinian cities.
 Overall, hot spot policing was found to work in preventing robbery and theft, with important variations per city."

-tags: ["policing", "Argentina", "evaluation" "crime patterns", "crimes"]
+tags: ["policing", "Argentina", "evaluation", "crime patterns", "crimes"]
 categories: ["Research"]
 featured: true